 The hill walks in this part of Scotland are superb, as are the slopes at the Glenshee ski centre, but you’ve also got the option of fly-fishing on the Dee, climbing the mighty Ben Macdui, and exploring the royal estate at Balmoral Castle.

 I find myself returning time and time again to Braemar just for the walking routes that are (in my opinion) some of the most scenic in Scotland, so if you visit Braemar yourself, I thoroughly recommend you follow any of the paths that twist their way through the glens of Tilt, Dee, and Feshie.

 Just prepare yourself if you’re visiting in winter as Braemar is officially the coldest place in Britain, with temperatures that regularly plummet to -20°C!

-One of the best features of this historic attraction is the walkway that runs along the top of the ramparts which is – unusually for a building of this age – fully open to the public.
-From the top you’re presented with great views of Ardmucknish Bay and the Firth of Lorn and it’s the best place to appreciate what a superb defensive position it would have been back in the day.
+One of the best features of this historic attraction is the walkway that runs along the top of the ramparts, which is unusual for a building of this age to be fully open to the public.
+From the top, you’re presented with great views of Ardmucknish Bay and the Firth of Lorn, and it’s the best place to appreciate what a superb defensive position it would have been back in the day.